Flattening Both Curves: Covid 19 Vs Structural Violence…

-Covid-19 pandemic has triggered a justifiable sense of unprecedent urgency and emergency in the mobilization of Global resources towards human safety.
-Yet, the sense of urgency with which we are engaging with the immediacy of Covid-19 pandemic can obscure the endemic social vulnerability occasioned by unpeaceful, unjust and weak institutions at the Global, state and local levels.
+Covid-19 pandemic has triggered a justifiable sense of unprecedented urgency and emergency in the mobilization of Global resources towards human safety.
+Yet, the sense of urgency with which we are engaging with the immediacy of the Covid-19 pandemic can obscure the endemic social vulnerability occasioned by unpeaceful, unjust, and weak institutions at the Global, state and local levels.

 For a long time, the global family had assumed a pseudo-immunity towards structural violence and unjust structures as proposed in SDG 16.
-Yet Covid -19 has now made it clear that there is a strong correlation between SDG 16, Covid-19 [SDG 3] and food security [SDG 2].
-It is not just about the numbers 16,19, 2 and 3; it is rather, about people, the human family who are simultaneously, co-present as dignified global and local citizens (Glocal citizens).
-There therefore is a need for both a nexus and nested thinking in our efforts to flatten the curves of both the Covid-19 and structural Violence.
+Yet Covid -19 has now made it clear that there is a strong correlation between SDG 16, Covid-19 [SDG 3], and food security [SDG 2].
+It is not just about the numbers 16,19, 2, and 3; it is rather, about people, the human family who are simultaneous, co-present as dignified global and local citizens (Glocal citizens).
+There, therefore, is a need for both a nexus and nested thinking in our efforts to flatten the curves of both the Covid-19 and structural Violence.

-Just like the wet markets in Wuhan have had devastating impact on the stock markets in New York, so can the cow-markets in Ngaremara Mission in Isiolo, in Kenya have debilitating and spiraling impact on the global stock markets.
-I am not trying to draw a false equivalence between a wet market scenario in Huwan and Ngaremara mission in Kenya.
-All I am laboring to underscore, is the urgency of treating the vulnerable pastoralists communities in the far-off peripheries of Ngaremara in Isiolo- Kenya, with the same dignity and as equitably as CEO’s of NY and London stock markets.
+Just like the wet markets in Wuhan have had a devastating impact on the stock markets in New York, so can the cow-markets in Ngaremara Mission in Isiolo, in Kenya have a debilitating and spiraling impact on the global stock markets.
+I am not trying to draw a false equivalence between a wet market scenario in Human and Ngaremara’s mission in Kenya.
+All I am laboring to underscore is the urgency of treating the vulnerable pastoralists communities in the far-off peripheries of Ngaremara in Isiolo- Kenya, with the same dignity and as equitably as the ceos of NY and London stock markets.